-Asymmetric multicore debugging means that the target has two cores based on different architectures.
-Two IDE instances will be used, where each instance is connected to one core.
+Asymmetric multicore means that the target has two or more cores based on different architectures.
+To debug the target, two IDE instances will be used, where each instance is connected to one or more identical cores.
 The two IDE instances synchronize so that debugging sessions can be started and stopped and the cores can be controlled from either instance.
-Except for shared memory, each debugging session can only show information (variables, call stack, etc) about its own core.
+Except for shared memory, each debugging session can only show information (variables, call stack, etc) about its own cores.